Bugis Food Guide: 30 Best Places To Dine At | Eatbook.sg

 蜀都丰 SO DO FUN @ MIDTOWN HOUSE

-So Do Fun is not a halal-certified eatery.
+So Do Fun is not halal-certified.

 So Do Fun: China-Famous Restaurant Opens In Bugis With Sichuan Boiled Fish And More